-I have written about this many times, so here’s one more time.
-You won’t escape this oil if you live in the western world – it’s cheap, freely available and found in every restaurant (and sadly a lot of homes) – but is it healthy?
-Well it’s almost all omega-6 polyunsaturated fatty acids – which means it’s highly inflammatory.
-This includes in my opinion, the one that is supposedly high in oleic acid – it has been “modified” – my mind jumps to GMO here – to contain a different profile to that which is found in nature – so that’s even more “out” for me!
+I have written about Sunflower oil many times so here’s one more time.
+You won’t escape Sunflower oil if you live in the western world.
+It’s cheap, freely available and found in every restaurant (and sadly a lot of homes) but is it healthy?
+Well it’s almost all omega-6 polyunsaturated fatty acids.
+This means it’s highly inflammatory.
+This includes in my opinion the one that is supposedly high in oleic acid.
+It has been “modified” – my mind jumps to GMO here – to contain a different profile to that which is found in nature – so that’s even more “out” for me!

 HOW IT’S MADE

 Sunflower oil is made by heating, bleaching, refining and deodorising – it’s highly industrialised and processed – nothing natural about this product.
 Here are just some of the steps it goes through: cleaning, heating, drying (seeds); pressing (which includes chemical solvents like hexane to extract the last drop of oil), heat distillation, degumming, bleaching, deodorising and colouring – to make it palatable!
 There is nothing left to nourish the body, only to inflame.

 Not only is it damaged already, but further damage takes place when it is heated again.
 Consuming this damaged fat causes oxidative stress in the body, raising the long-term risk of chronic diseases.
 In fact sunflower oil contains more damaging compounds when heated than any other cooking oil.
 Sunflower oil is prone to oxidation, just like all ‘vegetable’ oils such as canola oil and grapeseed oil.
 These are industrialised fats, highly processed and damaging to the human body.
 One tablespoon of sunflower oil has 9g of omega-6 and almost no omega-3 – the ratio is horrendous if you are worried about your health.